 - guidance for managing challenging situations caused by adverse weather conditions, third-party impact or weed problems

-Alberta Environment and Parks (AEP) uses several formats for the guidelines:
+The Alberta government uses several formats for the guidelines:

 - conservation and reclamation letter (C&R IL)

 General guidelines for conservation and reclamation can be found below.

 - Conservation and Reclamation Guidelines for Alberta

 - Conservation and Reclamation Notice

 - Guide to Certification for Site Reductions, Additions, Overlaps, Multi-well Facilities and Forced Lease Boundary Changes

 Alberta Environment and Parks, Land Policy, 2015, No. 2

 - Management of Wood Chips on Public Land